Skip to main content

-If entertaining is part of your Sarasota lifestyle — and let’s be honest, it usually is — your kitchen island is the heart of the whole experience.
+Kitchen island size in Sarasota FL should allow a minimum 42-inch clearance on all sides — 48 inches for entertaining homes — with countertop overhangs of 12–15 inches for seating.
+If entertaining is part of your Sarasota lifestyle, and let’s be honest, it usually is, your kitchen island is the heart of the whole experience.
 It’s where guests naturally gather, where kids do homework while you cook, and where cocktail hour unofficially begins.
-Getting the kitchen island design right can transform a functional kitchen into the social hub your home deserves.

-At Audrey Design SRQ, we’ve spent 10+ years helping Sarasota homeowners create kitchens that work beautifully for both everyday life and those memorable gatherings with friends and neighbors.
-Whether you’re planning a full kitchen remodel or simply upgrading your island, this guide covers everything you need to know — sizing, seating, features, and the design trends we’re loving right now.
-(For the full picture, check out our complete Kitchen Remodeling Sarasota guide.)
+At Audrey Design SRQ, we’ve spent 10+ years helping Sarasota homeowners create kitchens that work beautifully for both everyday life and memorable gatherings.
+This guide covers sizing, seating, features, and the design trends we’re building into Sarasota homes right now.
+For the full picture, see our complete Kitchen Remodeling Sarasota guide.

 How Big Should Your Kitchen Island Be?

 Size is the single most important decision you’ll make about your kitchen island design.
-Too small and it becomes a cluttered afterthought.
-Too large and it blocks traffic flow and makes cooking feel like an obstacle course.
+Too small and it becomes a cluttered afterthought; too large and it blocks traffic flow.
 The sweet spot depends on three things: your kitchen’s square footage, how you entertain, and what tasks you want the island to handle.

 Minimum Clearance Rules

 Before you fall in love with a 10-foot waterfall island, let’s talk clearances.
-You need at least 42 inches between the island and surrounding counters or walls — and 48 inches if multiple people will be working in the kitchen at the same time.
-For Sarasota homes where you’re likely hosting family or having the caterer prep alongside you, we almost always recommend that 48-inch minimum.
+You need at least 42 inches between the island and surrounding counters or walls, and 48 inches if multiple people will be working in the kitchen at the same time.
+For Sarasota homes where you’re likely hosting family or having a caterer prep alongside you, we almost always recommend that 48-inch minimum.

 Island Size by Kitchen Size

-- Small kitchens (under 150 sq ft): Consider a 3 × 2-foot moveable island or a 4 × 2-foot fixed island with open shelving underneath.
+• Small kitchens (under 150 sq ft): a 3×2-foot moveable island or a 4×2-foot fixed island with open shelving underneath.

-- Large kitchens (300+ sq ft): This is where the large kitchen island shines — 6 × 4 feet or more, with room for seating on one or two sides, a prep sink, and built-in storage.
+• Large kitchens (300+ sq ft): 6×4 feet or more, with seating on one or two sides, a prep sink, and built-in storage.

 Many of our Sarasota clients with open-concept layouts can accommodate larger islands because the living and dining areas create natural breathing room.
-If you’ve already opened up your floor plan — or are thinking about it — you may have more island possibilities than you think.
+If you’ve already opened up your floor plan — or are considering it — see our Open Concept Kitchen guide for what’s involved.

 Kitchen Island Seating Options: What Works Best

 A kitchen island with seating changes everything about how your home feels.
-Suddenly, the cook is never isolated from the conversation.
-Guests aren’t standing awkwardly in the doorway — they’re settled in, drink in hand, genuinely part of the action.
-Here’s how to choose the right seating setup.
+Suddenly the cook is never isolated from the conversation — guests are settled in, genuinely part of the action.

 Overhang for Seating

 Your island countertop needs to extend beyond the base cabinets to create knee space.
 A 12-inch overhang accommodates standard counter-height stools (26–28 inches tall).
-A 15-inch overhang gives guests more legroom and feels more comfortable for longer gatherings.
-If you’re going with bar height (36–42 inches), you’ll need 29–32-inch stools and at least a 12-inch overhang.
+A 15-inch overhang gives guests more legroom for longer gatherings.
+Going bar height (36–42 inches) requires 29–32-inch stools and at least a 12-inch overhang.

 How Many Seats?

-Allow 24 inches of linear space per person for comfortable seating — or 26–28 inches if you want guests to feel truly at ease.
+Allow 24 inches of linear space per person for comfortable seating, or 26–28 inches for guests to feel truly at ease.
 A 6-foot island side can seat 2–3 people comfortably.
 Many of our Sarasota entertaining clients opt for 4–6 seats total, which covers a dinner party without crowding the cook.

-✦ Not sure which seating style fits your kitchen’s vibe?
-Let’s talk design — our free consultations are just a conversation, not a commitment.
+Not sure which seating style fits your kitchen’s vibe?
+Call Audrey at 941-321-9474 — just a conversation, not a commitment.

 Beyond Prep Space: Island Features That Earn Their Keep